pkubowicz/idea-scala-kotlin/README.md

 - using overloaded operators on Java classes if Java methods use a convention
 - null safety when using properly annotated Java classes
 - null warnings in Java when calling nullable Kotlin code
-- default method parameters used in Java: work great if you use a proper annotation, if you don't work as in Scala
+- default method parameters used in Java: work great if you use a proper annotation, if you don't use - work as in Scala
 - POJO-compatible data classes
 - smart casts